helsingborg-stad/helsingborg-io-sls-api/services/search-api/README.md

 ### AWS API GATEWAY

-A running instance of an API GATEWAY on AWS that includes a gateway resource named /booking.
-You can find and deploy this in our [resource](https://github.com/helsingborg-stad/helsingborg-io-sls-resources/tree/dev/services/gateway/resources/booking) repository.
+A running instance of an API GATEWAY on AWS that includes a gateway resource named /search.
+You can find and deploy this in our [resource](https://github.com/helsingborg-stad/helsingborg-io-sls-resources/tree/dev/services/gateway/resources/search) repository.

 ### AWS PARAMETERSTORE (OPTIONAL)

-A setup of booking AWS paramterstore on aws.
+A setup of search AWS paramterstore on aws.
 This can be created from the resource api.
 You can find and deploy this in our [resource](https://github.com/helsingborg-stad/helsingborg-io-sls-resources/tree/dev/services/parameterStore) repository.

 ### Installation